 •Is Read-committed snapshot isolation on: True (READ_COMMITTED_SNAPSHOT ON)

-Note that when using the above snapshot isolation levels, it becomes even more important that you boost the resources and enforce best practices for, the tempdb database (i.e, using a separate volume that guarantee high speed I/O operations).
+When using these snapshot isolation levels, it becomes even more important that you boost the resources and enforce best practices for the tempdb database (i.e, using a separate volume that guarantee high speed I/O operations).

 These guidelines provide a starting point as well as useful recommendations for monitoring tasks, database tuning and diagnostics.

-However, these guidelines do not cover up exactly every task a DBA needs to carry out regarding database maintenance (the information provided below is illustrative and not exhaustive).
+However, these guidelines do not cover every task a DBA needs to carry out regarding database maintenance (the information provided is illustrative and not exhaustive).

-You will also need to carry out additional database tuning tasks, regular ones encouraged by the database engine vendor, and as identified from the use of specialized tools (from what observed through logs and traces).
+You also need to carry out additional database tuning tasks, both those encouraged by the database engine vendor, and those you identify based on use of specialized tools and reviews of logs and traces.

-Recall that the domain\admon is the system user employed internally by Bizagi (created by default).
+The domain\admon account is the system user employed internally by Bizagi and created by default.

-You may not disable this user since it is needed to perform automatic tasks such as timers or scheduled jobs, and it is recommended that you check that such user is enabled in the database.
+Do not disable this user since it is needed to perform automatic tasks related to timers or scheduled jobs.
+We recommend that you check that this user is enabled in the database.

-Though, note that it is strongly recommended to edit this user's setting so that it is not set with rights to access administration options at the Work portal.
+We strongly recommend that you edit this user's setting so that it does not have rights to access administration options at the Work portal.

-For this, you may exclude this user from those authorized to manage your Bizagi system (i.e this user should not be able to manage users, nor modify values in Bizagi such as parameter entities, abort cases, etc).
+For this, you can exclude this user from those authorized to manage your Bizagi system (i.e this user should not be able to manage users or modify values in Bizagi such as parameter entities, abort cases, etc).